akeneo/pim-docs/reference/best_practices/index.rst

 Here is our recommendations as developers and integrators.
 It results from our experience in the realisation of Akeneo PIM projects.

-Here are some advices you can add to the coding style standards: :doc:`/contributing/standards`.
+The coding style standards is another interesting part you can read too: :doc:`/contributing/standards`.

 .. toctree::
     :maxdepth: 2
     :titlesonly:

     common_best_practices
+    reusable_bundles
+    integrators